Downlink/test/Readme.md

 [](example1.svg)

 #### Device/Server
-Instead of the usual capturing of data from remote devices, we can send data to remote devices for resources updates or as part of any application requirement.
+Instead of the usual capturing of data from remote devices, we can send data to remote devices for resource updates or as part of an application requirement.

 ```js
 const m2m = require('m2m');